geomatics-io/ObjectListView/docs/recipes.rst

 1. What flavour of ObjectListView do I want to use?
 ---------------------------------------------------

-There are five flavours of ObjectListView:
+There are six flavours of ObjectListView:

 ObjectListView - Plain Vanilla
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^